InfamousVague/DZSA-ZombieMultiplierTool/README.md

 ## Input and Output files
 Set the `xml/zombie_territories.base.xml` to the contents of your current zombie_territories file from your server.
 The output file will be `xml/zombie_territories.xml` located after the program runs and modifies your xml base.

+## Additional Spawns
+If you'd like to add additional spawns, add your spawns to the `xml/additional_spawns.xml` file and build with the flag `-AdditionalSpawns=true`.